gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Git-integration-plus-Jira-automation-gij-self-managed.md

 ### Getting started with Automation for Jira

-On Jira Cloud, the Automation for Jira has been completely integrated into Jira Cloud and no longer exists as a standalone app in the Atlassian Marketplace.
-For Jira Server/Data Center, you will need to download and install Automation for Jira - Data Center and Server from the Atlassian Marketplace.
+On Jira Cloud, the Automation for Jira app has been completely integrated into Jira Cloud and no longer exists as a standalone app in the Atlassian Marketplace.

+For Jira Data Center 9.0 and later, there is no need to download Automation for Jira app separately as the functionality is already included in this version of Jira.

 #### Downloading the app